Bedder: History

 In early times, bedders were often employed directly by students and fellows rather than the college, but they are now part-time college employees.
 An edict of the University of Cambridge issued in 1635 banned bedders aged under fifty, although this policy has long since been abandoned.
 Until the late Victorian age, women could not become undergraduates, and there were even regulations preventing Fellows from marrying, so the edict may have been intended to leave bedders beyond suspicion of any impropriety.
 Rumours persist that there was once a broader "Bedder Test", but there is no evidence that colleges ever preferred women of unappealing mien.

 Historically, a gyp (undergraduate's manservant) supplemented the role of the bedder at Cambridge, Durham, and other institutes of education.

 Development

 Even in the early 20th century, before modern utilities were installed in the colleges, the role required heavier labour, cleaning coal fires and carrying water for washing.
 Nowadays, bedders often change bed linen, vacuum the rooms, empty bins and perform other domestic services, although their role varies from college to college.
-Some do not make beds at all, but others go so far as to take care of their students' washing up.
+Some do not make beds at all, but others go so far as to wash students' dishes.